neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 - Debian Users
 - Gentoo Users
 - Homebrew Users
-- NotMuch Users
+- Notmuch Users
 - Downstream Packagers

-## What you can do in Neomutt
+## What you can do in NeoMutt

 ### Coding

 Do you want to fix Mutt? \\
 Do you want to add new features to Mutt?

-To get familiar with the Neomutt code, you can start with some [**_Easy Coding Tasks_**](/2016/10/07/news)
+To get familiar with the NeoMutt code, you can start with some [**_Easy Coding Tasks_**](/2016/10/07/news)

 Whatever your level of skill, NeoMutt has got a task for you.
 There are lots